 Make sure that they know that you are not interested in them.
 Avoid any kind of further communication once you have told them your side of the story.
 Ensure to discourage them as much as possible.
 If they don’t get the message and stop, don’t hesitate in turning them in.

 11. Tweak your daily routine

-If you are being followed, then it’s important for you to ensure that he doesn’t know about all your whereabouts.
-Take different routes while going home and hang out in places that you have never heard of.
-Go out with different people so that he isn’t able to understand which one you are close to.
+How to get rid of a stalker?
+By being as unpredictable as possible.
+If you are being followed, then it’s important for you to ensure that your stalker doesn’t know about all your whereabouts.
+Take different routes while commuting to work and back, and hang out in different places.

 12. Try hanging out in public places